UK PM Theresa May orders review of online abuse laws in suffrage centenary speech

 And social media giants will be the ones to clean it up

-UK Prime Minister Theresa May has ordered a review of the laws governing online communications in her latest shot at big tech firms.
+UK Prime Minister Theresa May has ordered a review of British laws governing online communications in her latest shot at big tech firms.

 "As well as being places for empowering self-expression, online platforms can become places of intimidation and abuse," she will say.